dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 #### Neurological Programs and Leveraging the Medical System to Attack Belief Systems

-#### (1) We've exponentiated our capacity for neurological mapping & manipulation
+#### (1) We've exponentiated our capacity for neurological mapping & manipulation.

-#### (2) There are rumors about leveraging the CDC to "medicate" beliefs
+#### (2) There are rumors about leveraging the CDC to "medicate" beliefs.

-#### (3) With greater neurological prowess and greater understanding
- of the nature of information, there will be a tendancy to view problems related to information & beliefs as actually being medical in nature, since medicine would have the ability to "treat" a person by adding or removing memories
+#### (3) With greater neurological prowess and greater understanding of the nature of information, there will be a tendancy to view problems related to information & beliefs as actually being medical in nature, since medicine would have the ability to "treat" a person by adding or removing memories.

-#### (4) We've seen that the CDC has grabbed more and more powers in
- this regard to attack diseases.
+#### (4) We've seen that the CDC has grabbed more and more powers in this regard to attack diseases.
 If someone is planning to repurpose the CDC to be used in such a way, we would see lobbyists and congressmen pushing for extra powers to be given to the CDC.

-#### (5) The next step is the legal redefinition of belief systems as a disease.
- and they will utilize terrorism to justify this.
+#### (5) The next step is the legal redefinition of belief systems as a disease and they will utilize terrorism to justify this.

 It's important to note that nationalizing medicine is required for communism for a plethora of reasons.
 Firstmost, it promises the lower